mui/material-ui/docs/src/pages/customization/breakpoints/breakpoints.md

 export default withWidth()(MyComponent);
 ```

-## The default values
+## Default values

-You can explore all the default values of the breakpoints using our [explorer](/customization/default-theme/?expend-path=$.breakpoints) or by opening the dev tools console on this page (`window.theme.breakpoints`).
+You can explore the default values of the breakpoints using [the theme explorer](/customization/default-theme/?expend-path=$.breakpoints) or by opening the dev tools console on this page (`window.theme.breakpoints`).